Credit Suisse unveils 'radical' strategy as 3Q loss hits $4B - NewsBreak

 Credit Suisse unveils 'radical' strategy as 3Q loss hits $4B

-GENEVA (AP) — Swiss bank Credit Suisse unveiled Thursday a “radical strategy” aimed to overcome a string of recent troubles that have dented its reputation.
+GENEVA — (AP) — Swiss bank Credit Suisse unveiled Thursday a “radical strategy” aimed to overcome a string of recent troubles that have dented its reputation, involving cost cuts, staff reductions, steps to lower risk and a cash infusion through a share purchase from a leading Saudi bank.

-The Zurich-based bank announced plans to cut costs, lower staff counts and reduce risk.
-It also said it will revive the CS First Boston investment bank brand, once a stalwart of Wall Street, as it reported a 4-billion Swiss franc ($4.1 billion) loss in the third quarter.

 The "historical moment" for the Zurich-based bank, as new CEO Ulrich Koerner put it, comes as Credit Suisse acknowledged a "disappointing" recent performance at a time of market and macroeconomic uncertainty.